superfly/litefs/README.md

   advertise-url: "http://${HOSTNAME}:${LITEFS_PORT}"
 ```

-LiteFS expands environment variables, so you can leave the environment variable
+LiteFS expands environment variables in its config file, so you can leave the
-names in the file, and LiteFS will expand them at runtime.
+environment variable names in the file, and LiteFS will expand them at runtime.

 For more details on LiteFS's configuration options, see the
 [example config](cmd/litefs/etc/litefs.yml).